jakobkordez/AoC/README.md

 ## 2022 Benchmarks

+Timings done on ONE core of a Ryzen 5 4500U

 | Day |       Time | Notes                        |
 | :-: | ---------: | ---------------------------- |
 |  1  |     1.4 ms |                              |